CircuitSetup/Flux-Capacitor_backup/README.md

 The Config Portal is accessible exclusively through WiFi.
 As outlined above, if the device is not connected to a WiFi network, it creates its own WiFi network (named "FC-AP"), to which your WiFi-enabled hand held device or computer first needs to connect in order to access the Config Portal.

-If the operating system on your handheld or computer supports Bonjour (a.k.a. "mDNS"), you can connect to the Config Portal by directing your browser to http://flux.local . (mDNS is supported on Windows 10 version TH2 (1511) [other sources say 1703] and later, Android 13 and later, MacOS, iOS)
+If the operating system on your handheld or computer supports Bonjour (a.k.a. "mDNS"), you can enter the Config Portal by directing your browser to http://flux.local . (mDNS is supported on Windows 10 version TH2 (1511) [other sources say 1703] and later, Android 13 and later, MacOS, iOS)

-If that fails, the way to connect to the Config Portal depends on whether the device is in access point mode or not.
+If that fails, the way to enter the Config Portal depends on whether the device is in access point mode or not.
 - If it is in access point mode (and your handheld/computer is connected to the WiFi network "FC-AP"), navigate your browser to http://192.168.4.1
 - Otherwise type *90 followed by OK on the remote control and listen, the IP address will be read out loud.